Chocolate Peanut Butter Ritz Cookies

 Chocolate Peanut Butter Ritz Cookies are an easy, no-bake, sweet and salty treat using Ritz crackers.
 A sprinkle of sea salt flakes puts these over the top!

-Ritz Cookies with Chocolate and Peanut Butter are a Longtime Favorite Treat!
+Ritz Cookies with Chocolate and Peanut Butter

 This recipe is one of my all-time favorite Christmas food memories.
-I’ve been making these for as long as I can remember!
+I’ve been making these Chocolate Peanut Butter Ritz Cookies for as long as I can remember, right alongside my mom’s homemade peanut butter cups!

-Chocolate Peanut Butter Ritz Cookies have everything going for them.
-With just a few ingredients, this no-bake treat delivers the perfect mix of sweet and salty.
 There’s chocolate, creamy peanut butter, and crunchy, buttery, salty, crackers.
 IMO, they’re better than any candy bar I could ever purchase!

 On top of that, these Ritz cracker cookies are SO EASY TO MAKE.
 If I’m needing a last-minute treat for a holiday sweets platter, this is one of my go-to recipes.